How Far Is 60 M

 • Surveyor's Equipment: For large-scale projects or highly precise measurements, surveyors use specialized equipment like total stations or GPS devices.
 These tools incorporate sophisticated technologies for highly accurate distance determination.

 • Pacing: While less precise, pacing can be used for a rough estimate.
 Knowing your average stride length allows you to estimate distance by counting steps.
-However, this method is susceptible to considerable error and should not be relied upon for critical measurements.
+That said, this method is susceptible to considerable error and should not be relied upon for critical measurements.

 Frequently Asked Questions (FAQs)